 Cost of groceries in Kuwait

-A significant proportion of groceries in Kuwait has to be imported, with around 95 percent of food items coming from abroad.
-Buying typical food items that may have been more accessible at home could come at a steeper price.
+A significant proportion of produce in Kuwait has to be imported, with around 95 percent of food items coming from abroad.
+Buying typical food items that may have been more accessible at home is likely to come at a steeper price.
 If you are on a specific diet, you may find that certain foodstuffs are excessively expensive or difficult to find in some cases.

-Local shops like Carrefour Kuwait offer lower prices, which is great if you are looking to reduce your grocery expenses.
-Tools like Pricena allow you to compare prices across several shops and find the most affordable.
+Local shops like Carrefour Kuwait offer lower prices, which is ideal if you're looking to reduce your grocery expenses.
 Online delivery services have expanded rapidly, providing convenient home delivery options.

 Cost of entertainment and eating out in Kuwait